geoffb/www-geoffblair-com/htdocs/blog/new-zealand-2014-day-7.md

 Before heading into the castle proper, we took a quick break and ate at the cafe which used to be the castle's ballroom.

 Larnach Castle is quite impressive, and the only castle from that era that exists in New Zealand.
-It's original owner, William Larnach, was a wealthy banker from the gold rush era.
+It's original owner, [William Larnach][2], was a wealthy banker from the gold rush era.
 We investigated each room in the castle and peeked out from the main tower.
 In the states, a castle like this would have all its rooms roped off, but we were free to enter every and enjoy the history up close.

 Finishing up our tour of the castle, we went back to our room, relaxed, and caught up on blog posts.
 Just before dinner time we made our way back into the main castle.